aevivas/aws-tag-compliance-tf-deployments/README.md

 terraform show -json terraform.plan | jq > terraform.plan.json
 ```

-and you check the tag compliance in the plan file by invoking the script as follows:
+Then you can check the tag compliance in the plan file by invoking the script as follows:

 ```
 python application.py -v --input_type state --input_file terraform.plan.json